Ancient Horse Foetus Identified from Fossil Remains

 Picture credit: Senckenberg Research Institute

-This is the oldest equine foetus known and the academic paper detailing this research has just been published in the scientific journal PLOS One.
+This is the oldest equine foetus known.
+The academic paper detailing this research has just been published in the scientific journal PLOS One.
 It is widely believed that horses evolved from small, five-toed forest animals such as Propalaeotherium, fossils of which have been found in the Messel shales.
 It seems that these ancient early horses thrived in the tropical forests of Europe that covered much of the Northern Hemisphere during the Eocene Epoch.

-In this instance, the horse has been identified as an example of a genus called Eurohippus (Eurohippus. messelensis)
+In this instance, the horse has been identified as an example of a genus called Eurohippus (Eurohippus. messelensis).
+This is a remarkable fossil discovery.
+An ancient mare preserved with her unborn foal.